-We hope to strengthen our Strategic Grant portfolio by identifying more opportunities to invest at this level, and we remain open to progress organisations' digital footprint, in both infrastructure and in service delivery where this is deemed to demonstrate best practice and is in accordance with the charity's own ambition.
+We remain open to progress organisations' digital footprint, in both infrastructure and in service delivery where this is deemed to demonstrate best practice and is in accordance with the charity's own ambition.

 Structure, Governance and Management

 Governing Document

 The Trust is constituted in terms of a Deed of Trust by Roderick Stewart Macdonald dated 7 November 1978 and registered in the Books of Council and Session on 17 November 1978, as amended by an Interlocutor of the Court of Session dated 13 August 2008 and registered in the Books of Council and Session on 3 November 2008.
 The Deed of Trust was further amended using the reorganisation scheme provisions contained in the Charities and Trustee Investment (Scotland) Act 2005 with the approval of the Office of the Scottish Charity Regulator granted on 26 September 2018, with the result that a new Deed of Trust dated 28 November 2018 and registered in the Books of Council and Session on 31 January 2019 was put in place (hereafter referred to collectively as the "Deed of Trust" or the "Trust Deed").